oribarilan/lensline.nvim/README.md

         placement = "above",    -- "above" | "inline" - where to render lenses (consider prefix = "" for inline)
         use_nerdfont = true,    -- enable nerd font icons in built-in providers },
-      limits = {
+      render = "all",           -- "all" | "focused" (only active window's focused function) limits = {
         exclude = {
             -- see config.lua for extensive list of default patterns